Microsoft/azure-docs.hu-hu/articles/iot-dps/quick-create-device-symmetric-key-csharp.md

     cd provisioning\Samples\device\SymmetricKeySample
     ```

-3. A *SymmetricKeySample* mappában Nyissa meg a *program.cs* egy szövegszerkesztőben, és keresse meg a `individualEnrollmentPrimaryKey` és karakterláncokat beállító kód sorait `individualEnrollmentSecondaryKey` .
+3. A *SymmetricKeySample* mappában Nyissa meg a *program. cs* szöveget egy szövegszerkesztőben, és keresse meg a `individualEnrollmentPrimaryKey` és karakterláncokat beállító kód sorait `individualEnrollmentSecondaryKey` .
 A következő módon frissítse a kód sorait, hogy a rendszer a kulcsok kódolása helyett a környezeti változókat használja.

     ```csharp
         //These are the two keys that belong to your individual enrollment.